Logiqx/wca-ipy-www/Partial Rankings.md

 This project started on the [SpeedSolving.com](https://www.speedsolving.com/forum/threads/how-fast-are-the-over-40s-in-competitions.54128/) forum.

-The list of names is far from complete and investigations show that it only covers around 7% of the Over-40's.
+The list of names is incomplete and investigations show that it only covers around 7% of the Over-40's.
 Most of the fastest people are included but a few are still missing.

 If you would like your name to be added then either contact me via Speedsolving.com or [Facebook](https://www.facebook.com/michael.george.545).

 A <a href="https://cubing.mikeg.me.uk/oldies">dynamic page</a> listing personal records is also available but it does not factor in age at the time of the result(s).

-<h1>Official Competitors</h1>
+<h2>Official Competitors</h2>

 <details>
   <summary>Over 40s</summary>